 Sean Abouchedid handles ERISA litigation matters in courts across the country.
 He has represented plan sponsors, fiduciaries, and service providers in a variety of high-stakes disputes ranging from class action lawsuits to major federal agency investigations.

 Before joining Groom, Sean practiced for several years at one of the largest law firms in the country, where he focused on complex commercial litigation.
-He litigated a broad range of claims, such as complex contractual claims, bankruptcy-related claims, antitrust claims, Medicare and Medicaid fraud claims, and labor law claims.
+He litigated a broad range of claims, including complex contractual claims, bankruptcy-related claims, antitrust claims, Medicare and Medicaid fraud claims, and labor law claims.